-Learning guitar chords may seem like a no-brainer as a guitar player.
+Learning guitar chords may seem like a no-brainer for a guitar player.
 You may be saying, “Of course this is important.”
 Or maybe you just want to shred like I did when I first started playing.
-It is great to walk before you run, and learning chords help you walk well.
+It is great to walk before you run, and learning chords helps you walk well.

 We are going to dive into the importance of growing your knowledge of guitar chords because it can help with both your improvisation and your overall musicality on the guitar.
 So let’s do a quick summary of what we’ll be discussing.

 There are hundreds of variations of guitar chords, but don’t let that scare you away.
-In fact, if anything, it should embolden you and help you understand how even the most basic of chord progressions can be made into something fairly original and fresh.
+If anything, it should embolden you and help you understand how even the most basic of chord progressions can be made into something fairly original and fresh.

 12 Reasons Why Learning Chords on Guitar Is Important And Useful